COSC360/project-orvintritama/README.md

 - Search for a post in the search box
 - Sort based on most recent post (default) / popularity (upvote - downvote)

+*In addition to the shared functionalities, here are some general features/functionalities that can be performed by each user group*

 ### 2. Registered Users:
 - Login and Logout
 *Note: Registered users can only register for a new profile once logged out*